Impact of Climate Change on Businesses? An analysis involving the PESTLE framework.

-Climate change is happening all around us and despite those who try to deny it, those who claim it is just nature, and those who bury their heads in the sand, it is here, and it highly likely that is will only accelerate.
-Fortunately, the general consensus in the real world is that climate change is something we must take action on, and so people make both subtle and drastic changes to their lifestyles, their diets, and their habits in the hope that it will reduce their carbon footprint.
+Climate change is happening all around us.
+Despite those who try to deny it, those who claim it is just nature, and those who bury their heads in the sand, it is here, and, likely, it will only accelerate.
+Fortunately, the consensus in the real world is that climate change is something we must take action on.
+So people make both subtle and drastic changes to their lifestyles, diets, and their habits in the hope that it will reduce their carbon footprint.

 For businesses, their effects on climate change are multiplied by each member of staff, each facility, each fleet vehicle, each device, each delivery, and more.
 Knowing that they have such an enormous responsibility and chain of effects, many businesses are now embracing CSR, sustainability, and carbon offsetting as methods of doing something positive as a means of reducing their negative effects on the environment.

 - The environmental consideration of the PESTLE analysis